Sparkleleuk/Sustainability_Matters/_posts/2018-05-10-novartis-lobbying.markdown

 #### Our take

 While the use of external consultants is not illegal, the contracts leave a fishy taste in the mouth.
-It shows that the companies tried to pay their way to gain unfair advantage over other companies.
+It shows that the companies tried to pay their way to gain unfair advantage over other companies, or gain favors in times of controversy.
+AT&T in particular, is being challenged by the Trump government on its planned merger with Time Warner, which may have prompted the telecommunications company to engage Cohen's services.
+Novartis, like the rest of the pharmaceutical industry, has been anxious over Trump's repeated attacks on the drug costs.
+So when Cohen offered his services, Novartis was one of the takers.
 According to political spending database <a href="https://www.opensecrets.org/lobby/indusclient.php?id=H04&year=2017" target="_blank">Open Secrets</a>, Novartis spent nearly $8.8 million in lobbying in 2017, making it one of the top political spenders in the pharmaceutical industry.
 But obviously that figure does not count money spent on fixers like Cohen.
-It's a messy business.
+We call this a truly messy business.

 * * *
 <br />